Carnival in Tenerife 2025

 DSC01234

 And how could we forget the local delicacy?
-A man carrying a sack on his head with what?
-Of course, Canary potatoes!
+A man carrying a sack on his head filled with what?
+Canary potatoes, of course!

 DSC00981